 In this workshop we explore relationship from a spiritual perspective.
 If we discover what our deep self needs and desires in relationship, what we have to give to relationship, and the meaning and purpose of relationships we are in, we can experience more joy and satisfaction with and through them.

 We look primarily at partnering, but also consider how we relate to parents, children, friends, mentors, spirit helpers, and animal companions.
 We use journaling, discussion, and journeying, and through them, we examine our conscious needs and desires.
-We seek information from Spirit to illuminate our understanding.
+We seek information from Spirit to illuminate our understanding and alert us to aspects of the work not available to our conscious minds.
 The insights we gain help us move forward in our relationships and grow through them.

 This two-day workshop requires shamanic journeying experience.

 Working with the spirits of animals, which we call animal allies (called “power animals” in some literature), is characteristic of shamanic practice throughout the world.
 Animal allies are usually our first, and for some practitioners remain our strongest, connection with Spirit throughout years of shamanic practice.

 This workshop explores the kinds of relationships practitioners and students have with animal allies, including anecdotes from three decades of teaching and insights from ethnographic material.

 You will explore personal connections with allies in ordinary reality through natural history, and in the shamanic realities through targeted journey work.
 We journey to classical animal allies shared by many powerful shamanic cultures and your unique animal spirits.

 It is a special opportunity to experience the power these allies can bring to you.

 Bear Medicine and Magic